 You are over a certain age, e.g. 75

-You have 8 or more points on your driving licence
+You have eight or more points on your driving licence

 You have had your licence for less than a year

-Your van cost more than a certain amount, for example £60,000
+Your van is worth more than a certain amount, for example, £60,000

 Your van weighs more than 3.5 tonnes